iPadel Club League Rules

 - Walkovers can only be given/conceded after communicating with the referee, Ian Colligon or Frances Allberry.
 Walkovers are a last resort and will only be awarded in exceptional circumstances.

 - Teams must give at least 72 hours' notice if they have to withdraw from a fixture, or they will be liable for court costs.
+They should also concede a walkover, unless both captains agree to rearrange the fixture.

 - If inclement weather prevents the first round from being completed, then the match will be replayed at the venue selected by the away team, provided that the original away team had travelled to the fixture.
 If not, the match will be replayed at the original venue by the scheduled end of the round, or by permission of the Event Organiser.
 If the first round of a match has been fully completed and inclement weather prevents the whole match from being completed, then the result will be obtained on the first round, first on rubbers, then sets, then games as before.